-5 The one-dimensional energy balance model is a further development of the models presented by Reijmer et al. (1999), Reijmer and Oerlema (2002), Van den Broeke et al. (2005) and Kuipers Munneke et al. (2012); here only the main features are described.
+The one-dimensional energy balance model is a further development of the models presented by Reijmer et al. (1999), Reijmer and Oerlema (2002), Van den Broeke et al. (2005) and Kuipers Munneke et al. (2012); here only the main features are described.
 The energy balance of an infinitesimally thin surface layer (the 'skin' layer) is defined as:

-$$M = SW \downarrow + SW \uparrow + LW \downarrow + LW \uparrow + Q_S + Q_L + Q_G \tag{1}$$ where positive fluxes are defined to be directed towards the surface. $SW \downarrow$ and $SW \uparrow$ are the incoming and reflected shortwave 10 radiation, $LW \downarrow$ and $LW \uparrow$ are the downward and upward longwave radiation, Q_S and Q_L the turbulent sensible and latent 10 heat fluxes and Q_G is the conductive subsurface heat flux.
+$$M = SW \downarrow + SW \uparrow + LW \downarrow + LW \uparrow + Q_S + Q_L + Q_G \tag{1}$$ where positive fluxes are defined to be directed towards the surface. $SW \downarrow$ and $SW \uparrow$ are the incoming and reflected shortwave radiation, $LW \downarrow$ and $LW \uparrow$ are the downward and upward longwave radiation, Q_S and Q_L the turbulent sensible and latent heat fluxes and Q_G is the conductive subsurface heat flux.
 We neglect latent energy from rain.
-M is the energy used to melt 10 snow or ice, and is non-zero only when the surface has reached the melting point of ice ($T_s = 273.15$ K).
-Throughout this paper, 10 melt and accumulation amounts are expressed in terms of mm water equivalent (mm w.e.), which equals kg m-2.
-In order to 10 calculate Q_G and allow for densification, meltwater percolation and refreezing, a snow/firm model is used, initialised with 70
+M is the energy used to melt snow or ice, and is non-zero only when the surface has reached the melting point of ice $(T_s = 273.15 \, \mathrm{K})$.
+Throughout this paper, melt and accumulation amounts are expressed in terms of mm water equivalent (mm w.e.), which equals kg m-2.
+In order to calculate Q_G and allow for densification, meltwater percolation and refreezing, a snow/firn model is used, initialised with 70 layers.

-- 15 layers.
 The layer thickness varies from 1 cm at the top to 2 m at the bottom (25 m depth).
 We impose a no-energy flux boundary condition at the lowermost model level.
 New snow density is parameterised following the expression of Lenaerts et al. (2012), which relates it to the prevailing surface temperature (T_s) and 10 m wind speed (V{10m}) and imposes a lower limit of new snow density $\rho{s,0}$.
-Meltwater percolation is based on the tipping-bucket method (e.g. Ligtenberg et al., 2011), allowing for immediate downward transport (within a single timestep of 10 s) of remaining water if a layer has attained its maximum capillary retention, - 20 as modelled using the expressions of Schneider and Jansson (2004).
+Meltwater percolation is based on the tipping-bucket method (e.g. Ligtenberg et al., 2011), allowing for immediate downward transport (within a single timestep of 10 s) of remaining water if a layer has attained its maximum capillary retention, as modelled using the expressions of Schneider and Jansson (2004).
 Meltwater refreezing increases the density and temperature of a layer.
 At the bottom of the firn layer, the meltwater is assumed to run off immediately, i.e. the model does not allow for slush/superimposed ice formation or lateral water movement.
-Turbulent fluxes are calculated following the 'bulk' method, which is based on Monin-Obukhov similarity theory (see e.g. Van den Broeke et al. (2006) for relevant equations) between a single measurement level (2 m for temperature and humidity, 10 m for wind) and the surface, assuming the latter to be saturated - with respect to ice and using the stability functions according to Dyer (1974) for unstable and Holtslag and De Bruin (1988) for stable conditions.
+The calculation of the turbulent fluxes is based on Monin-Obukhov similarity theory between a single measurement level (2 m for temperature and humidity, 10 m for wind) and the surface, assuming the latter to be saturated with respect to ice and using the stability functions according to Dyer (1974) for unstable and Holtslag and De Bruin (1988) for stable conditions.

 Subsurface penetration of shortwave radiation is calculated using a spectral model (Kuipers Munneke et al., 2009), based on the parameterisation by Brandt and Warren (1993), which is in turn based on the two-stream radiation model of Schlatter (1972).
-The impact on modelled melt and the quantification of the snowmelt-albedo feedback is discussed in the relevant is reset to 273.15 K and excess energy is used for surface melt M. To evaluate model performance, the modelled value of T_s is compared to observed T_s calculated from $LW \uparrow$, using Stefan-Boltzmann's law for a longwave emissivity $\epsilon = 1$:
+The impact on modelled melt and the quantification of the snowmelt-albedo feedback is discussed in the relevant sections.